-Revenue and profit of Core BTS that are included in the consolidated statement of comprehensive income for the year ended 31st March 2022 are $\pm 6,041$ million and $\pm 188$ million, respectively.
-Revenue and profit on the assumption that the business combination had been conducted at the beginning of the fiscal year are omitted because the amount is immaterial.
+Revenue and profit of Core BTS that were included in the consolidated statement of comprehensive income for the year ended 31st March 2022 were $\pm 6,041$ million and ± 188 million, respectively.
+Revenue and profit on the assumption that the business combination had been conducted at the beginning of the fiscal year were omitted because the amount was immaterial.